 The phrases here matched the high impression phrases from Search Analytics and we noticed a few other questions that we did not discover in our initial research.

-We narrowed our questions for the FAQ schema down to the following:
+We narrowed our frequently asked questions for test down to the following:

 - What are SEO platforms?
 [IN TEXT as “What is an SEO platform?”]